-Following the LM386 application notes, some measures should are taken to increase the stability and prevent signal degradation:
+Following the LM386 application notes, some measures should be taken to increase the stability and prevent signal degradation:

-- Cap in pin 7: Like the Ruby Amp, the Noisy Cricket includes a 100nF C3 capacitor from pin 7 to ground in the 386 IC.
+- Cap on pin 7: Like the Ruby Amp, the Noisy Cricket includes a 100nF C3 capacitor from pin 7 to ground in the 386 IC.
 It is used to avoid the power supply noise to be amplified and reach the output.
-In this way the high-gain input stage of the chip is isolated from the supply noise hum, transients, etc.
+In this way, the high-gain input stage of the chip is isolated from the supply noise hum, transients, etc.

-- Cap in power supply: The supply pin 6 is bypassed to ground with a 220uF C1 capacitor to forestall oscillation.
+- Power Supply Cap: The supply pin 6 is bypassed to ground with a 220uF C1 capacitor to avoid oscillation.
 It should be placed as close to the chip as possible.

-- Zobel Network: Placed from the 386 output to ground in order to stabilized the amp and restore the clean tones wiping some spurs.
+- Zobel Network: Placed from the 386 output to ground in order to stabilize the amp and restore the clean tones wiping some spurs.
 The RC network is a compensating circuit for the load (speaker), not for the amplifier.
-It is formed by a generic 10Ω R4 resistor and a 47nF C7 cap to ground.
+It is formed by a generic 10Ω R4 resistor and a 47nF C7 cap.
 For more info, check the similar design used in the Little Gem Amp.

 The frequency response is tailored by the Bass Cut filter formed by the output cap C8 and the load (speaker) and the filters of the Volume/Tone circuit previously seen:

-The Tone/Volume circuit together with the Basscut Filter create a subtle mid-hump which means that the circuit accentuates frequencies between the bass and treble ranges (mid-frequencies).
-A lot of well know overdrive pedals also use this mid-hump equalization around 1KHz to keep the guitar sound from getting lost in the overall mix of the band, for instance the TubeScreamer mid-hump is around 720Hz.
+The Tone/Volume circuit together with the bass-cut filter (C8) create a subtle mid-hump which means that the circuit accentuates frequencies between the bass and treble ranges (mid-frequencies).
+A lot of well know overdrive pedals also use this mid-hump equalization around 1KHz to keep the guitar sound from getting lost in the overall mix of the band (TubeScreamer mid-hump is around 720Hz).

 Noisy Cricket by BeavisAudioResearch.